TIBCOSoftware/fabrician-apache-karaf-enabler/README.md

 	  When JAAS authenticates a user, it tries first of all to authenticate the user with the properties login module.
 If that fails, it then tries to authenticate the user with the public key login module.
 	  If that module also fails, an error is raised.

-	* If needed,user can create a *<JAAS Login Module>.xml* in the form of *Blueprint* configuration file as stated in http://karaf.apache.org/manual/latest/developers-guide/security-framework.html. using same realm name as "karaf" for simplicity in the *jaas:config* element.
+	* If needed,user can create a *JAAS Login Module.xml* in the form of *Blueprint* configuration file as stated in http://karaf.apache.org/manual/latest/developers-guide/security-framework.html. using same realm name as "karaf" for simplicity in the *jaas:config* element.
 	  Then add it to the *$KARAF_HOME}/deploy* directory as a Silver Fabric grid library *content files* so that module can be automatically activated when the Enabler is provisioned.
 	  Use Silver Fabric runtime context variables to configure ports, passwords, server, user, role, etc in the JAAS Login module xml file.
-	* If you have several realms defined using same name, you need to redefining this realm with a rank attribute value greater than 0 for the one that you want to use, so that it overrides the standard karaf realm which has the rank 0
+	* Important: If you have several realms defined using same name, you need to redefining one choosen realm with a rank attribute value greater than 0 as the one that you want to use, so that it overrides the standard karaf realm which has the rank 0 or others lower than it.

 Statistics
 --------------------------------------